detjonmataj/PyBot-Discord/README.md

 # PyBot

-A general purpose discord bot using Discord.py (API wrapper).
+A general purpose Discord bot using Discord.py.